Open the last appeal, newsletter, or email you wrote.

 Think about how you’d explain something to a child.
 Not because your readers are children.
 You’re not talking down to them – you’re working hard to make your ideas easy to grasp.

 When I can’t explain something simply, it means I don’t understand it well enough yet myself.

-Just be human, OK?
+Just be human.
+Write like you talk, OK?